watson/conferences/README.md

 # Hacker Conferences

-This is a list of hacker worthy conferences mostly (but not limited to) the Node comunity.
+This is a list of hacker worthy conferences mostly related (but not limited) to the Node comunity.

 I've made this list to better keep track of the cool conferences I might have an interest in attending.
 Pull requests are welcome.